felipejoribeiro/my-dev-environment/README.md

 makepkg -si
 ```
 Or `sudo yay -S brave-bin` work as well.

+#### For Corsair whatercooler
+For enabling the corsair whatercooling solution, you must install the OpenCorsairLink driver with `yay -S opencorsairlink-testing-git`.
+And then configure it with something like `sudo OpenCorsairLink --device=0 --fan mode=5 --pump mode=5`.

+#### Spotify client in the terminal

 #### Shell
 For the terminal shell i chose the fish